 PJ's food allergy odyssey began when he was just a toddler and his family received a panicked call from daycare.
 PJ's skin had touched peanuts and he broke out in a rash.

-Shannon gave PJ an antihistamine and took him to a local allergist who confirmed the toddler was allergic to peanuts, a condition that affects 1 in every 50 children.
-PJ was given a prescription for an EpiPen® and told to avoid eating or coming into contact with peanuts.
+Shannon gave PJ an antihistamine and took him to a local allergist who confirmed the toddler was allergic to peanuts, a condition that affects one in every 50 children.
+PJ was given a prescription for epinephrine and told to avoid peanuts.

-Early blood tests revealed Alana was allergic to peanuts like her brother, but also wheat, egg, dairy and soy.
+Early blood tests revealed Alana was allergic to peanuts like her brother, but also other nuts, along with wheat, egg, dairy and soy.
 All the food allergies were IgE-mediated allergies and produced immediate adverse reactions when the children encountered the "trigger" food or foods.

 Seeking answers at CHOP

-Shortly after Alana's diagnosis, Shannon sought help from CHOP's allergy team and was referred to Jonathan Spergel, MD, PhD, Chief of the Allergy Program at CHOP.
-Dr. Spergel managed the children's care, but also shared news about promising new research and clinical trials related to food challenges that CHOP was involved in.
+Shortly after Alana's diagnosis, Shannon sought help from CHOP's allergy team and was referred to Jonathan Spergel, MD, PhD, chief of the Allergy Program at CHOP.
+Dr. Spergel managed the children's care, but also shared news about promising new research and clinical trials related to food challenges in which CHOP was involved.
 He asked Shannon if her family would be interested in participating in the future.
 She was intrigued.

 When PJ was 8 years old, he was selected for a double-blind, multifaceted study led by Dr. Spergel.
-The goal of the study was to determine if pretreatment with an anti-IgE therapy, would allow for faster and safer desensitization with oral immunotherapy.
-The therapy is an injectable medication used for patients with moderate to severe allergic asthma and works by blocking IgE that binds to allergens causing the reaction.
+The goal of the study was to determine if pretreatment with an anti-IgE therapy would allow for faster and safer desensitization with oral immunotherapy.
+The therapy is an injectable medication used for patients with moderate to severe allergic asthma and works by blocking the IgE that binds to allergens and causes the reaction.

 “It was the first time we had hope that something might change,” recalls Shannon.
 Still, there were risks to the study medication and oral immunotherapy itself.
 PJ would have to ingest miniscule amounts of peanuts and he could have a severe adverse reaction.
 Shannon asked PJ what he wanted to do and he said he was willing to try.

-PJ had severe reactions from the first study and his family learned he was receiving a placebo instead of the study medication.
-Soon after, he was able to restart OIT — this time with the pretreatment medication — and it was successful.
+PJ had severe reactions in the first study and his family later learned he was receiving a placebo instead of the study medication.
+Soon after, he was able to start OIT – this time with the pretreatment medication — and it was successful.